In This Article:

 Adults with LPD can experience sadness or even depression due to the perception that they are being judged for their inabilities.
 Furthermore, many adults with LPD have been bullied by peers or criticised by adults (who did not know they had LPD) when they were a child/teen.

 Language Processing Disorder is treatable, and it is never too late to seek help.
 Whether you are concerned for your child, or for yourself as an adult, it will be a good starting point to discuss your concerns with a Speech-Language Therapist.
-After diagnosing LPD, a Speech-Language Therapist will proceed to offer direct treatment as well as practical strategies for home, work or school.
+After diagnosing LPD, a Speech-Language Therapist will offer direct treatment as well as practical strategies for home, work or school.
 Treatment does make a difference!
 The frustrations you or your child are experiencing will pass, and your/their communication skills can become more than sufficient to meet all of life’s requirements.

 Click here for the next article, which will review the assessment and diagnosis process for Language Processing Disorder, as well as treatment strategies.